 - watery or bloody diarrhea

-- weight Loss
+- weight loss

-This condition can quickly turn fatal if not treated due to the severe blood loss.
-Before you seem worms in dog poop, you should check your dog’s gums and ears for a paler than normal appearance to determine whether your dog is suffering.
+Due to severe blood loss, this condition can quickly turn fatal if not treated.
+Before you see a worm in your dog's poop, you should check the dog’s gums and ears for a paler than normal appearance to determine whether your dog is suffering from something.